Breaking the Metric Voting Distortion Barrier: Preliminaries and Notation

-\paragraph{Voting rules, social cost, and distortion.} For an election with underlying distance metric $d$, we denote the social cost of a candidate $i$ to be their average distance to the voters. i.e.,
+\paragraph{Voting rules, social cost, and distortion.} For an election with underlying distance metric $d$, we {define} the social cost of a candidate $i$ to be their average distance to the voters. i.e.,

 (In the literature, the social cost of a candidate is usually the \emph{sum}, rather than the average, of distances.
-Since we are concerned about the ratio between costs, we can equivalently use the average-distance version, which we find easier to work with.)
+Since we are concerned {with} the ratio between costs, we can equivalently use the average-distance version, which we find easier to work with.)
 We will often just write $\SC(i)$ when the relevant distance metric has been fixed, or is clear from context.

 A \emph{voting rule} (or \emph{social choice rule}) $f$ is a function that maps every election instance $\mcal{E}$ to a distribution over its candidates.
 Given this, the \emph{distortion} of $f$ is given by